xinyirachel/VintageFashion/README.md

 * Users can create a list with their product information and edit/delete it.
 They cannot make changes to other people's post.

 * The app also has payment system, user can click "buy" button to go to payment information page, then enter their card information.
 They can see the "payment sucessful" page if they made a sucessful payment.

-### Target audience
-The target audience is people who want to sell their old clothese or buying vintage clothese to saving money (There are also people buy vintage for collection).

 ### Tech stack
 The following tech stack were used: